 If you don’t have assets, no one can take them away.
 You can transfer ownership of an asset to a legal tool such as an offshore asset protection trust, as discussed above, which you or family members can access.
 If you’re in a profession that tends to attract malpractice lawsuits, you can give an “advance on your will,” which means you can give assets to your heirs early, especially if it is within an asset protection trust that you can still access during your lifetime.

 The more assets you have, the more protection you should seek, whether they are personal or business.
-Personal assets can be taken via lawsuits with business partners or via personal events like divorce and foreclosure.
-And one would be well-advised to protect business assets from threats like malpractice lawsuits.
+Lawsuits with business partners can take personal assets as can personal events such as divorce and foreclosure.
+And one is well-advised to protect business assets from threats like malpractice lawsuits.